Dorin Dickerson: Houston Texans

-Dickerson was selected by the Houston Texans in the seventh round of the 2010 NFL Draft.
+Dickerson was selected by the Houston Texans in the seventh round of the 2010 NFL draft with the 227th overall pick.
 He dressed in 7 games for the Texans in the 2010 season, but did not record any stats.
 He was released during finals cuts on September 3, 2011.

 Pittsburgh Steelers

 On September 12, 2011, he was signed by the Pittsburgh Steelers to their practice squad.
 He was waived a few days later.